Skip to main content

 We are delighted to offer this presentation by Jenny Hastings Caithness whose lectures are more usually given on cruise ships.

-Jenny will take us behind the scenes of the real Downton Abbeys to gain a fascinating insight into the lives of servants in the past, from those in the vast Royal Household to maids of all work.
-Set against the social history of the time, this talk draws on the wealth of knowledge and experience Jennifer has gained through her work, combined with meticulous research.
+Set against the social history of the time, this talk goes behind the scenes of the real Downton Abbeys to give a fascinating insight into the lives of servants in the past, from those in the vast Royal Household to maids of all work.

 Background to Jenny Hastings Caithness